iyear/iyear/README.md

 ### What I am doing?

-😄Do some interesting projects,like `telegram bot`
+😄Do some interesting things

 🌱Explore anything

-🔭Coding with thinking
+🔭Coding...

 I will often star some interesting projects, so you can follow me~